ea-tel/detel-book/_chapters/chapters/topics/recommender-systems.md

 <p align="center">
 <img src="https://github.com/CleoSchulten/detel-hack-jtelss2024/blob/d06fdf32379ae0b0ded3c27db6e6df640efb996b/assets/images/graph_based_RS.png" alt="Internal Image" width="500px">
-<br>Graph-based recommendation through link prediction \[6\]
+<br>Graph-based recommendation through link prediction {% cite cui_graph-based_nodate %}
 </p>

 # 4. Applications of Recommender Systems in educational settings

 Recommender systems have found diverse and impactful applications in the field of education, particularly in e-learning, aiming to enhance personalized learning experiences and optimize educational resources for both students and educators.
 Several literature reviews provide valuable insights into the different types of applications, their purposes, and their benefits across various educational contexts.

-Specifically, in e-learning, the different applications of recommender systems include \[7\]:
+Specifically, in e-learning, the different applications of recommender systems include {% cite zhang_recommender_2022 %}:

 1. Learning material recommendations:
         Different users require appropriate learning materials tailored to their knowledge level and current needs.
 The primary form of these learning materials is text which involves the use of **content-based techniques**.

 One interesting example is the personalized citation recommendation.
-In \[8\], the authors propose a three-layered (paper, author, venue) interactive clustering approach to cluster related vertices in the graph (Figure 4).
+In {% cite cai_three-layered_2018 %}, the authors propose a three-layered (paper, author, venue) interactive clustering approach to cluster related vertices in the graph (Figure 4).

 <p align="center">
 <img src="https://github.com/CleoSchulten/detel-hack-jtelss2024/blob/d06fdf32379ae0b0ded3c27db6e6df640efb996b/assets/images/three_layered_clustering.png" alt="Internal Image" width="500px">
-<br>Three-layered (paper, author, venue) interactive clustering approach \[10\]
+<br>Three-layered (paper, author, venue) interactive clustering approach {% cite cai_three-layered_2018 %}
 </p>

 2. Learning object recommendation:
         Unlike learning materials, learning objects refer to distinct, granular items such as exercises, questions, and examples.
 Recommending these learning objects is typically accomplished through **knowledge-based techniques**.

-One example is the work in \[9\] where authors proposed a hybrid filtering approach for recommending learning objectives to students.
+One example is the work in {% cite wan_hybrid_2020 %} where authors proposed a hybrid filtering approach for recommending learning objectives to students.
 That was achieved by their proposed framework which combined three modules namely, the _learner module,_ the _recommendation module,_ and the _interactive module_ (Figure 5).
 The learner module with the learner influence model aims to address interpersonal information sparsity and cold start problems in e-learning.
 The recommendation module aims to simulate learners’ collaborative behaviors and give learners cliques using a self-organization-based recommendation.
 In the interactive module students' activities are being recorded, e.g., studying records.

 <p align="center">
 <img src="https://github.com/CleoSchulten/detel-hack-jtelss2024/blob/d06fdf32379ae0b0ded3c27db6e6df640efb996b/assets/images/framework_thre_modules.png" alt="Internal Image" width="500px">
-<br>Proposed framework in \[9\] with the learner module, the recommendation module, and the interactive module
+<br>Proposed framework in {% cite wan_hybrid_2020 %} with the learner module, the recommendation module, and the interactive module
 </p>

 3. Learning path recommendation:
         A learning path consists of a series of items, which may include learning materials, learning objects, or learning activities.
 Due to the complexity of this function, **sequence modeling and recurrent neural networks** (RNNs) are commonly employed because of their inherent strengths in handling sequential data.
-For example, in \[10\] the authors developed a full-path learning recommendation by clustering a group of learners based on a feature similarity metric and training a long short-term memory (LSTM) model, i.e., a type of RNN, to predict their learning paths and performance.
+For example, in {% cite zhou_personalized_2018 %} the authors developed a full-path learning recommendation by clustering a group of learners based on a feature similarity metric and training a long short-term memory (LSTM) model, i.e., a type of RNN, to predict their learning paths and performance.
 4. Learning activity recommendation:
         Learning activities generally cover broader contexts, such as classes or events involving students.
 Recommendations for these activities are typically achieved through content-based, collaborative filtering (CF)-based, or hybrid methods.
 5. Others: e.g., exercise difficulty ranking, knowledge requirement acquisition.

-Similarly, a systematic review \[11\] that analyzed 56 articles from the period 2015-2020 that focus on the use of recommender systems in education identified their primary purposes to be recommending learning resources and courses.
-Additionally, the authors in \[12\] focused their systematic on recommender systems that support students’ agency (i.e., the learner’s ability to set and pursue learning goals).
+Similarly, a systematic review {% cite urdaneta-ponte_recommendation_2021 %} that analyzed 56 articles from the period 2015-2020 that focus on the use of recommender systems in education identified their primary purposes to be recommending learning resources and courses.
+Additionally, the authors in {% cite deschenes_recommender_2020 %} focused their systematic on recommender systems that support students’ agency (i.e., the learner’s ability to set and pursue learning goals).
 They also analyzed 56 articles in the timeframe 2008-2018 and found that the main purpose of the relevant studies was to recommend quality content, with other purposes including suggesting learning activities and helping students find peers.

 These studies collectively underscore that the central aim of recommender systems in technology-enhanced learning is to recommend learning resources and guide learning paths, highlighting their crucial role in personalized education.